Skip to content

 • Encouraging Independence

-our next workshop is
+Our next workshop is

 Sensory Processing Difficulties Awareness Raising Training

-Our Sensory Processing Difficulties (SPD) Awareness Raising Training helps parents and carers to understand sensory processing difficulties, emotional regulation and praxis with sensory strategies to better support their child or young person.
+Our Sensory Processing Difficulties (SPD) Awareness Raising Training helps parents and carers in Liverpool to understand sensory processing difficulties, emotional regulation and praxis with sensory strategies to better support their child or young person.
 Delivered in partnership with an occupational therapist advanced practitioner in sensory integration.

 Eating Difficulties Training